 - Token pricing and ICO timeframe

 - Clarification on any voting, profit share or dividend rights attributed to the token

 - Contingencies for missed targets, low raises etc

 - Fund security (escrow, multi-sig wallets, etc)

-A core question to every founder is the tax implications of running a token sale, and how can they minimise their tax obligation whilst keeping there ICO legal.
+A core question to every founder is the tax implications of running a token sale, and how can they minimise their tax obligation whilst keeping their ICO legal.
 A second aspect is the protection of token buyers to the maximum extent possible.
-Our ICO legal advisors have war-gamed all possible scenarios to create legal structures that can reduce your ICO tax bill to 0%.
+Our ICO legal advisors have war-gamed all possible scenarios to create legal structures that can reduce your ICO tax bill to 5%.